JMP and VMware Horizon 7 Deployment Considerations

 - On the VM that you use for provisioning an AppStack, make sure that no AppStacks have ever been attached to the VM, that the VM has never before been used for provisioning, and that the VM does not have Horizon Agent, App Volumes Agent, or the User Environment Manager FlexEngine service installed.

-These agents are instead installed on the master VM used for creating the instant-clone desktop pool or RDSH server farm.
+These agents are instead installed on the primary VM used for creating the instant-clone desktop pool or RDSH server farm.

-- For single-user desktops, if you need an application to continue to run after the user logs out, it is best to natively install this application on the master image.
+- For single-user desktops, if you need an application to continue to run after the user logs out, it is best to natively install this application on the golden image.

 - Do not install kernel mode applications, such as antivirus software or OS patches, on AppStacks.